iree-org/iree/build_tools/github_actions/runner/README.md

 runners themselves.
 Therefore, we mediate the token acquisition through a proxy hosted on [Google Cloud Run](https://cloud.google.com/run).
-The proxy has the app token for a GitHub App with permission to manage self-hosted runners for the "iree-org" GitHub organization.
+The proxy has the app token for a GitHub App with permission to manage self-hosted runners for the "openxla" GitHub organization.
 It receives requests from the runners when they are trying to register or deregister and returns them the much more narrowly scoped [de]registration token.
 We use https://github.com/google-github-actions/github-runner-token-proxy for the